Date of Degree

 Copyright 2012 Jason Michael Graham

 Graham, Jason Michael.
-"Mathematical representations in musculoskeletal physiology and cell motility." dissertation, University of Iowa, 2012.
+"Mathematical representations in musculoskeletal physiology and cell motility."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.